Geoffrey Glaister

-Geoffrey Ashall Glaister (1917–1985) of Leeds was a librarian with the British Council who wrote several important works of reference relating to the book.
+Geoffrey Ashall Glaister (1917–1985) of Leeds was a librarian with the British Council who wrote several important works of reference relating to the history of the manufacture of books.

+His publication Encyclopedia of the Book has over 3,000 definitions of the terms used in the book trade.

 Glaister began his career in librarianship in 1934 at Bradford Public Libraries.
-He served in more than fourteen different countries with the British Council.
+He served in more than fourteen countries with the British Council.
 Glaister was a life member of the Bibliographical Society and the Printing History Society.

 On his death, he left half of his £122,645 estate to the British Council Benevolent Fund.